-In a new book, historian William Mathew publishes a series of articles from the Daily Mail of 1923.
+In 2015, historian William Mathew published a book consisting of a series of articles from the Daily Mail of 1923.
 These presented a hitherto uninformed British readership with details of official promises made to the Arabs in 1915-16 of post-war independence for Palestine in exchange for their support in the struggle against the Ottoman Empire and its German ally – something that London later reneged on.

 A number of other peers – former government ministers and imperial pro-consuls among them – also spoke on the subject in debates in March and June, concerned that a serious injustice, likely to be confirmed by the forthcoming Mandate, had been committed against the Arabs, threatening British strategic interests in the region, and, in line with Grey, asking for publication of the relevant correspondence.
 The government, however, refused.
 Indeed, there was to be no official presentation of the documents until 1939, almost a quarter-century after the correspondence had taken place.